motech/motech/docs/source/get_started/model_data/model_data.rst

 Relationship handling
 #####################

-There are few things related to the relationships that you need to remember about during schema export.
+There are a few things related to the relationships that you need to remember about during schema export.
 If there is a relation between two entities both of them must be exported.
 Also, if you want to export instances of an entity that has relationship with other one you may want to export instances of the second entity as well.
 If you don't do this the fields pointing to the other entity will be set to null and may potentially break the database integrity if the